OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Sometimes, the solution process can be sped up by having a component supply its own derivatives.
 These derivatives may be analytical, or they might be estimated by some other means.
-The derivatives provided by a component may be more accurate than those estimated by finite differencing the component, and are also independent of the choice of stepsize parameter.
+The derivatives provided by a component may be more accurate than those estimated by finite differencing the component and are also independent of the choice of step-size parameter.

+.. index:: Fake Finite Difference

 OpenMDAO can take advantage of the derivatives that a component supplies to potentially speed up the computation through the process of Fake Finite Difference (FFD).
-During a finite difference step, a component can be told to use its derivatives and the first (or second) taylor series term to produce its output.
+During a finite difference step, a component can be told to use its derivatives and the first (or second) Taylor series term to produce its output.
 This output is not an accurate output at the requested input, but it is *the output that yields the exact derivative when finite differenced*.